 Under the UK’s social security system, people are entitled to benefits (payments of money) if they have specified needs.
 To get a benefit, you need to make an application to show that you meet the necessary conditions.
 There are different application processes for different benefits.

-There are not many social security benefits available if you are under 18.
-You may be able to get income support or jobseeker’s allowance if you are 16 or 17 but the rules are complicated: see the information from Citizens Advice here.
+There aren’t many social security benefits available if you are under 18.
+You may be able to get income support or jobseeker’s allowance if you’re 16 or 17 but the rules are complicated: see the information from Citizens Advice here.
 They suggest you speak to an experienced adviser in your local Citizens Advice office which you can find using this page.

 If you have a disability, you may be entitled to: